remlapmot/ivonesamplemr/README.md

 * two-stage predictor substitution estimators: `tsps` command
 * two-stage residual inclusion estimators: `tsri` command

+Note the `tsps` and `tsri` commands implement the following link functions:

+* identity - for a binary outcome this estimates a causal risk difference
+* log (additive and multiplicative) - for a binary outcome this estimates a causal risk ratio
+* logit - for a binary outcome this estimates a causal odds ratio

 ## Installation

 Install the onesamplemr package within Stata using